jdsiemaszko/PropellerAcoustics/README.md

 Full "blind" model is then constructed by interfacing the modules:

 4 -> 1 for a free-field model

 4, 2 -> 3 for a tailored model

-For usage, see scripts "run_CylinderGreen.py", "run_SourceMode.py", and "run_Dipole_SM.py"
+For usage, see scripts "run_CylinderGreen.py", "run_SourceMode.py", and "run_Dipole_SM.py".
+Mind that other scripts may be deprecated.

 TODO's:
-1) Create example script
+1) Create full example script
 2) Clean up PotentialInteraction
 3) Validate PotentialInteraction
-4) Interface BEM with TailoredGreen
+4) Interface BEM with TailoredGreen if relevant